therufs/therufs.github.io/_posts/2014-06-27-learning-oop-with-cobbler.markdown

   attr_reader :type

   def crunchy
+    puts "To make crunchy topping:"
     puts "Combine oats, brown sugar, and butter to form a crumbly and delicious mess."
     @type = "crunchy"
   end

   def biscuit
+    puts "To make biscuit topping:"
     puts "Follow the directions on the Bisquick box.
 I'm not even joking."
     @type = "biscuit"
   end